 Turning appliances off at the wall instead of leaving them in standby mode will help you to use less electricity.
 Try switching off your TV, TV box, microwave, electric shower and games consoles to save between £65 and £147 every year.

 Washing your clothes at a lower temperature will use less electricity.
-Swapping from 40°C to 30°C cycles will save an average of £40 per year.
+Swapping from 40°C to 30°C cycles will save you up to £40 per year.
 It also means you’ll be able to do three washes for the same amount of energy you would otherwise have used on two washes.

 Hanging your clothes out to dry cuts tumble dryer use, and that significantly cuts electricity use.
 Using a clothes line or airer to hang your laundry can save up to £70 a year.
 Even drying indoors with a window open or using a dehumidifier will use less electricity.